Brassn/nexus433-docker/README.md

 ## Compatibility
 nexus433 tries to lookup the hardware using /sys/firmware/devicetree/base/model but this is not possible from inside the container.
 Therefore I disabled this detection to always assume a Raspberry Pi.
-As it seems this would otherwise only change the default port from 17 to 1 on the Orange Pi, which can also be achieved by changing the configuration file accordingly.
+As it seems this would otherwise only change the default pin from 17 to 1 on the Orange Pi, which can also be achieved by changing the configuration file accordingly.

 ## Tested hardware
 Tested on an Raspberry Pi 4 Model B running on Arch Linux using a superheterodyne RXB6 433Mhz receiver.